libops/docs/docs/development/yml.md

 Better documentation coming soon.
-For now, here is an example structure of your LibOps YAML.
+For now, here is an example structure of your libops YAML.

 A file names `libops.yml` will exist in your GitHub repository.
-You will be able to edit the YAML file to configure different aspects of your LibOps environments.
+You will be able to edit the YAML file to configure different aspects of your libops environments.

 ```
 version: 0.1